A Dead Cat, A Lawyer's Call And A 5-Figure Donation: How Media Fell Short On Epstein

 ABC News would not detail its editorial choices.

-One ABC News staffer with knowledge of events says the network received a call from one of Epstein's top lawyers: Harvard emeritus law professor Alan Dershowitz.
+One ABC News staffer with knowledge of events says the network received a call from one of Epstein's top lawyers: Harvard law professor emeritus Alan Dershowitz.
 And Giuffre and her lawyers placed great significance on that call.

 Dershowitz had been part of the powerhouse legal team that earlier kept Epstein from facing serious federal charges in Florida, which also included former Whitewater independent counsel Kenneth Starr and renowned Miami defense attorney Roy Black.